vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_5.md

 ## Basic

-Write a program that prints the numbers from 1 to 100.
+Write a function which prints the numbers 1 to 100.
 But for multiples of three print `high` instead of the number and for the multiples of five print `five`.
 For numbers which are multiples of both three and five print `highfive`.